Digital Information Center

-The Digital Information Center is the digital window for the Library of Al-Abbas Holy Shrine in Iraq, in terms of providing various digital library resources and services to various scientific segments, which would supplement the educational system in Iraq in line with the requirements of the scientific renaissance.
+Digital Information Center is an online portal for the Library of Al-Abbas Holy Shrine in Iraq.
+It provides a variety of digital library resources and services to scientific communities, supporting the educational system in Iraq in and aligning with the demands of the scientific renaissance.

-It was first established as a unit in 2006 and was named the Electronic library, in 2018 it went through structural changes and it went from a unit to a center of multiple units that covers a wide spectrum of digital library services.
+It was first established as a department in 2006 and was named the Electronic Library.
+In 2018, it underwent structural changes, transitioning from a single department to a center with multiple divisions that cover a wide spectrum of digital library services.

-The center also contributes to preserving Iraqi scientific assets through digitization, preservation, and preparation through appropriate presentation means.
+The Digital Information Center also contributes to preserving Iraqi scientific assets through digitization, preservation, and preparation through appropriate presentation means.